abdulj007/dog-ratings-analysis/README.md

 # dog-ratings-analysis
-I create some insights into dog ratings by Twitter user dog_rates
+I create some insights into dog ratings by Twitter user @dog_rates